Crossword Clues

 Early Beginnings (Late 19th – Early 20th Century)

 The seeds of the modern crossword puzzle were sown in the late 19th century, with precursors appearing in various forms.
 The most direct ancestor was the “word square,” a simple arrangement of words that read the same horizontally and vertically.
 These word squares, often found in children’s puzzle books and periodicals, lacked the interlocking grid and clues that characterize modern crosswords.
-Examples of these word squares can be found in late 19th-century publications, showcasing a rudimentary form of wordplay that predates the more complex structure we associate with crosswords today.
-The search for novelty in puzzles was a driving force in that era.

-However, the true genesis of the crossword as we know it is widely attributed to Arthur Wynne, a journalist from Liverpool, England.
-Working for the New York World newspaper, Wynne was tasked with creating a new puzzle for the “Fun” supplement of the Christmas 1913 edition.
 He designed a diamond-shaped grid with the word “FUN” pre-filled at the top, calling it a “Word-Cross” puzzle.
 Wynne’s puzzle included clues, albeit simpler ones than we’re accustomed to today, and the words interlocked both horizontally and vertically.
 This innovation marked a significant departure from the earlier word squares, introducing the core elements of the modern crossword.

 Arthur Wynne